States split by party on accepting Purdue Pharma settlement

 The only states with Democratic attorneys general to sign on are Mississippi and Michigan, which is one of the few states that haven’t actually sued Purdue.

-Michigan Attorney General Dan Nessel noted the partisan split in a statement this week.
+Michigan Attorney General Dana Nessel noted the partisan split in a statement this week.

 “While I have tremendous respect for my Democratic colleagues who have elected to opt out of settlement discussions,” she said, “ultimately each attorney general is obligated to pursue the course of action which is most beneficial to our respective states.”